 The cargo pockets on this pant have two openings instead of one on just the top, and both of them are zippered.
 The side opening is convenient when sitting down, because then it becomes the top opening :)

-The waist tightening system was functional and appreciated, as was this model being offered in ten waist sizes and three lengths.
+The waist tightening system was functional and appreciated, as was this model comes in ten waist sizes and three lengths.
 They also come in three different color options, providing enough variety to meet your style preference (note: we do wish a few more color options were available).

 The waist tightening system on these pants is not a complete belt, yet works like one.
 We liked pants that had a system like this, or a simple belt, integrated so that we have one less thing to carry on a long trip, or one less thing that can rub against a hip belt.